Our Guide to Circle

 - A 3rd screen to access this guide (a computer is recommended)

 If you have any issues, Circle’s support is really good.
 Their customer service number is: https: 855-498-7879 and their chat app is also effective (it may take a minute for it to appear on the site).

 Check out this help article for assistance pairing Circle Home Plus using the Ethernet cord or the Wi-Fi pairing method.
 If you’re having issues with Internet connectivity after setting up Circle Home Plus, you may need to enable Compatibility Mode.
 Learn more here.

 To Pause Your Home Network’s Internet Dinner time.
 Homework time.
 Or just no-Internet-time.

-- To pause the internet on your home network,
+- To pause the internet on your home network, tap the pause button

 - On the Home Screen, tap Pause

 - Confirm your Pause